VitorInserra/coildb/README.md

 `python -m venv venv`

 ## Running

 `oc login --web`

 Usage:
 - Run `make install` to install dependencies for both backend and frontend.
-- Run `make test_backend` to test the Python backend.
+- Run `make test_backend` to run integration tests on the Python backend.
 - Run `make backend` to start the Python backend.
 - Run `make frontend` to start the React frontend.
 - Run `make all` to start both the backend and frontend concurrently in separate terminals if you're using a multiprocess terminal setup.